ark-lang/ark-docs/references.md

 moving these values to the function, we pass a reference to these values.
 A reference has a few extra properties:

-* it cannot mutate what resource it'refers' to
+* it cannot mutate what resource it 'refers' to
 * it is **not** de-allocated at the end of scope

 A reference is denoted with an ampersand (`&`), followed by the resource it